 Advisor: Sheri Mycue

-Kappa Delta Pi is an international honor society in education that is open to undergraduate and graduate students with at least a 3.25 GPA and a strong professional interest in teaching.
+Kappa Delta Pi is an international honor society in education that is open to undergraduate and graduate students with a minimum 3.25 GPA and a strong professional interest in teaching.
 Membership is by invitation.

 Advisor: Antoinette Hart